sumowll/BD4H-Bootcamp/web/hadoop-basic.md

 DIAG1120        5
 ...
 ```
-The order may not be the same.
+Please notice that the output content order may be different from above.

 ### Clean up